Differential operators and families of automorphic forms on unitary groups of arbitrary signature: -adic families of automorphic forms

 Equation \eqref{equ-diffopaction} is analogous to \cite[Equations (5.5.7)]{kaCM}, which concerns the case of an Eisenstein measure for Hilbert modular forms.
 Theorem \ref{measurethm} also extends the main results of \cite{apptoSHL, apptoSHLvv} to arbitrary signature.

 The idea of the proof is similar to the idea of the construction of analogous Eisenstein measures in \cite{kaCM, apptoSHL}, i.e. it relies on the $p$-adic $q$-expansion principle. \begin{proof} First, note that the measure $\mu_{G'}$ is uniquely determined by restricting to finite order characters on $X_p\times T\left(\ZZ_p\right)$ (by, for example, \cite[Proposition (4.1.2)]{kaCM}).
 Now, Equation \eqref{equ-diffopaction} follows from the $p$-adic $q$-expansion principle (\cite[Corollary 10.4]{hi05}), as follows: First, note that the $p$-adic $q$-expansion principle holds for all elements in $V_{\infty,\infty}$, not just those in $V^N$.
 Now we apply the differential operators from Section \ref{Dwork-sec} to the automorphic form $G_{k, \nu, F_{\chi_u, \psi}}$ on the general unitary group $G$ of signature $(n,n)$.
 So the resulting automorphic form takes values in a vector space that is a representation of $H$.
 We project the image onto an irreducible representation for $H'$.
 So the pullback of this automorphic form to $G'$ is $\res \Theta^\kappa G_{k, \nu, F_{\chi_u, \psi}}$.
-Note that the action of differential operators on $q$-expansions is similar to the action on Serre-Tate expansions, with the parameter $\left(1+\underline{t}\right)$ replaced by $\underline{q}$.
+Note that the action of differential operators on $q$-expansions is similar to the action on Serre--Tate expansions, with the parameter $\left(1+\underline{t}\right)$ replaced by $\underline{q}$.
 (In each case, it depends on the existence of a horizontal basis.
 See \cite[Corollary (2.6.25)]{kaCM} for the case of Hilbert modular forms, which is extended to unitary groups of signature $(n,n)$ in \cite{EDiffOps}.)
 In particular, we see from Definition \ref{phikap-action} and Corollary \ref{cordef} that applying $D_{\underline{k}}^{\kappa}$ and then projecting the image onto a highest weight vector results in multiplying each $q$-expansion coefficient by the polynomial from Corollary \ref{cordef}.
-Equation \eqref{equ-diffopaction} then follows immediately from Remark \ref{cordef2} together with the abstract Kummer congruences (see \cite[Proposition (4.0.6)]{kaCM}), i.e. the observation that for each integer $m$, whenever a linear combination of the values of the product of characters on the left hand side is $0\mod p^m$, then the corresponding linear combination of $q$-expansions of the automorphic forms on the right hand side is also $0\mod p^m$. \end{proof} As a consequence of Theorem \ref{measurethm} and Proposition \ref{ordCM-prop}, we see that for each ordinary CM abelian variety $A$, we can $p$-adically interpolate the values of $\ellcan^{\underline{k}\cdot\kappa}\circ \pi^\infty_{\kappa\cdot\underline{k}}\circ\res D_{\underline{k}}^{\kappa}\left(\ci\right) G_{k, \nu, F}$ evaluated at $A$ (together with a choice of trivialization of $\uo_A/R$).
+Equation \eqref{equ-diffopaction} then follows immediately from Remark \ref{cordef2} together with the abstract Kummer congruences (see \cite[Proposition (4.0.6)]{kaCM}), i.e. the observation that for each integer $m$, whenever a linear combination of the values of the product of characters on the left hand side is $0\mod p^m$, then the corresponding linear combination of $q$-expansions of the automorphic forms on the right hand side is also $0\mod p^m$.